-Trump vs Clinton: He calls her a devil, she says he abuses women
+Trump threatens jail time, Clinton says rival's campaign is 'exploding'

 TRUMP VOWS PROSECUTION

-Early in the 90-minute debate, Trump said he would appoint a special prosecutor to look into Clinton's operation of a private email server during her tenure as President Barack Obama's secretary of state from 2009-2013.
+Early in the 90-minute debate, Trump said he would appoint a special prosecutor to look into Clinton's use of a private email server during her tenure as President Barack Obama's secretary of state from 2009-2013.

 Clinton said, "You know it’s just awfully good that someone with the temperament of Donald Trump is not in charge of the law in this country.”
 Trump shot back: “Because you’d be in jail.”

-A nearly year-long FBI investigation into the emails concluded earlier this year without charges being filed, although FBI Director James Comey said Clinton had been careless in her handling of sensitive material.
+A nearly year-long FBI investigation into the emails concluded earlier this year that no charges should be filed, although FBI Director James Comey said Clinton had been careless in her handling of sensitive material.

 In a startling admission, Trump dismissed a statement from his vice presidential running mate, Mike Pence, last week in which Pence said the United States should be prepared to intervene militarily in Syria.